 November 20, 1996 - Microsoft acquires ResNova.

-July 24, 1996 - Caldera files a lawsuit against Microsoft for its alleged illegal activities and unfair practices in the making of MS-DOS and its successors, Windows 95 and Windows 98, which it claims still use CP/M at their core.
+July 24, 1996 - Caldera files a lawsuit against Microsoft for its alleged illegal activities and unfair practices with MS-DOS, Windows 95, and Windows 98, which it claims still use CP/M at their core.

 June 11, 1996 - Microsoft acquires eShop Inc.